OpenTranslationBible/open-bible/en-GB/10.2 Samuel/md/2-samuel-05.md

 ## 2 Samuel 5:15

-Ibhar, Elishua, Nepheg, Japhia,
+Ibhar, and Elishua, Nepheg, and Japhia,

 ## 2 Samuel 5:16

-Elishama, Eliada, and Eliphelet.
+and Elishama, Eliada, and Eliphelet.

 ---